 6.4.4.3.1 General

-The co-location requirements are requirements which are based on a given BS-to-BS co-location scenario, for BS type 1-C and 1-H it is assumed that this scenario has an MCL of 30dB.
+The co-location requirements are requirements which are based on a given BS-to-BS co-location scenario, for NR BS type 1-C and NR BS type 1-H (and corresponding MSR AAS requirement sets) it is assumed that this scenario has a coupling loss value of 30dB.
 The intention with these requirements is to ensure that BSs serving different bands can be co-sited at the same site and/or tower.

 Table 6.4.4.3.1-1: Overview of NR co-location requirements